KadeLehman/hash-algo-comparison/README.md

 to be inserted is unevenly distributed.
 This is how my data is, so this weakness is reflected in the slower runtime of inserting my data into the trivial hash table.
 Also, any hash function will cause collisions when duplicate values are inserted, but both of my hash tables receive the same duplicates.
-As a result, this has negligible effect on the difference in insertion time into tables using trivial versus non-trivial algorithms.
+As a result, this has tiny effect on the difference number of collision using the trivial versus non-trivial hashing algorithm.

 Since the program is inserting 500,000 integers, it will round up the number 500,000 to the nearest power of two, which is 2^19 (524,288).
 I then